 Welcome to our life of Family German Shepherds!

-Family Loved, Health Guaranteed, AKC Family German Shepherds born and raised in our family.
+Family Loved, Health Guaranteed, AKC Family and Service German Shepherds born and raised in our family.

-We focus on the ultimate family dog, that's our main goal.
-In addition to Optimum Health and the older, straighter build, we strive for 3 other important traits: Instinctive intelligence, adaptive intelligence and working/obedience intelligence.
+We focus on the ultimate family or service dog, that's our main goal.
+In addition to Optimum Health and the older, straighter build, we strive for 3 other important traits: Instinctive intelligence (a MUST have for service dogs), adaptive intelligence and working/obedience intelligence.
 When combined, they are outstanding,..... the old style Family GSD.

 If you’re looking for a show dog, I can recommend a couple of Show Dog breeders, or Competition Dog breeders, or straight Working line breeders, but here we breed for the Family Dogs.